ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 # Introduction

-Remote Attestation provides a way for an entity (the Relying Party) to determine the health and provenance of an endpoint/host (the Attester).
+Remote Attestation provides a way for an entity (the Relying Party) to determine the health and provenance of an endpoint/host (the Attester) from which it accepts data or instruction.
 Knowledge of the health of the endpoint allows for a determination of trustworthiness of the endpoint.
+Attestation helps the Relying Party offset risk from interacting with an unknown or untrustworthy endpoint.

 ## Motivation